minicat/pusheenbot/README.md

 # pusheenbot

 Pusheenbot is a [Slack /slash command](https://api.slack.com/slash-commands) that allows you to post animated Pusheen stickers to Slack.
+(And usagyuuuns!)

 This repo contains two components of Pusheenbot:
 * **pusheen-slash-command** - simple [Google app engine](https://cloud.google.com/appengine/) webserver for the slash command